 Then, let the cookies cool on a wire rack.

 STEP 8: Make the icing.
 In a small bowl, combine the powdered sugar, ground cinnamon and coffee.
-Adjust by adding 1 teaspoon of coffee at a time until you have reached desired consistency.
+Adjust by adding 1 tsp of coffee at a time until you have reached desired consistency.

 STEP 9: Ice cookies.
 Once the cookies have cooled, drizzle on the coffee glaze.
 Let the icing harden before serving.